Python Current Thread State Collection

 OS threadPyThreadStateOS threadPyThreadState

-Perforator utilizes multiple ways to obtain current *PyThreadState in eBPF context - reading from Thread Local Storage (TLS) and extracting from global variables - such as _PyRuntime or others.
+Perforator utilizes multiple ways to obtain current *PyThreadState in eBPF context - reading from Thread Local Storage (TLS) or Thread Specific Storage (TSS) and extracting from global variables - such as _PyRuntime or others.
 The combination of these approaches and caching helps to improve the accuracy of the *PyThreadState collection.

 Reading *PyThreadState from TLS